Crypto terminology, decoded.

 Gwei

-A denomination of ETH equal to 10^9 wei, commonly used to quote gas prices.
+An ETH denomination equal to one billion wei, commonly used to quote gas fee rates on Ethereum-like chains.

 Halving